 Prodea Systems, Board Chair

 Dr. Anousheh Ansari is a Co-Founder and Chief Executive Officer of Prodea Systems.
 As she launched her company, she blasted off for an eight-day expedition aboard the International Space Station and captured headlines around the world as the first female private space explorer.
 She also earned a place in history as the first astronaut of Iranian descent, the first Muslim woman, and the fourth private explorer to visit space.
 Prior to Prodea Systems, Anousheh co-founded Telecom Technologies Inc., where she served as Chief Executive Officer and Chairwoman.
-Anousheh is a member of the X Prize Foundation's Vision Circle, as well as its Board of Trustees.
+Anousheh is CEO of the X Prize Foundation, as well as its Board of Trustees.
 She is a life member in the Association of Space Explorers and on the advisory board of the Teacher's in Space project.
 Anousheh earned a bachelor's degree in electronics and computer engineering from George Mason University, followed by a masters degree in electrical engineering from George Washington University.
 She received an honorary doctorate from George Mason, as well as Utah Valley University and International Space University.
 She is currently working towards a master's degree in astronomy from Swinburne University.